jomapps/novel-movie/docs/character-image-generation.md

 ## Acceptance Criteria
 - New route exists and accessible via "Image Management" button
-- BAML prompt appears and is editable; manual prompt supported
+- BAML prompt appears and is editable; "Reset Prompt" replaces "AI Suggest Prompt"
+- On new reference generation, previous images are auto-deleted (local + remote reference delete)
-- Reference and portfolio images ingested to Media (Cloudflare URLs) and tracked via metadata
+- Reference and portfolio images are ingested to Media (Cloudflare URLs) and tracked via metadata
-- Grid lists images with prompt/kind and supports delete
+- Grid lists images with prompt/kind and shows generated images immediately after success
-- APIs live under /v1; errors from Character Library (500) are surfaced without retries
+- APIs live under /v1; errors from Character Library (500) are surfaced without retries; no retries on remote delete

 ## Notes and Constraints
 - No webhooks; portfolio returns all at once (no polling/queue)